 While her father, a fellow industrial engineer, is what inspired her to pursue IE, she was also inspired by some IE faculty members during her time at Iowa State.
 Leslie Potter, Rick Stone and Mike Helwig are three that especially standout to her.

-“Leslie is a great example of a women in engineering and she is a good inspiration for young women to follow after.
+“Leslie is a great example of a woman in engineering and she is a good inspiration for young women to follow after.
 Dr. Stone is a very engaging professor to listen to in class and the labs for class are hands-on which allows you to directly apply what you learn in class.
 And Helwig teaches great classes relating to engineering management which provide you with effective material you can use for your whole engineering career,” she said.

 In addition to her coursework, Middelkoop was part of the Cyclones women’s gymnastics team as an undergraduate.
 Gymnastics, a sport in which she had competed since she was four years old, is actually what brought her to Ames.